Learning in Mean Field Games: A Survey: Definition of the problems

+with $\mu = \xi_1 \in \Delta_\states$ denoting the first marginal of $\xi$.
+This setting is considered for instance by \citet{guo2019learningneurips,guo2023general}.
+MFG with interactions through state-action distributions have first been studied by \citet{gomes2014existence,gomesvoskanyan2016extended} and are sometimes referred to as \defi{extended MFGs} or \defi{MFGs of controls}, see~\citet{cardaliaguetlehalle2018mean,kobeissi2022classical}.
+Let us stress that a state-action distribution is not always a product distribution, meaning that for some $\xi \in \Delta_{\states \times \actions}$ there is no $\mu \in\Delta_\states$ and $\nu \in \Delta_\actions$ such that $\xi = \mu \otimes \nu$.
+In fact, in general the actions of a player are given by a function of the player's states, and hence the joint distribution cannot be written as a product.
+To simplify the presentation, we restrict our attention to interactions through state-only distributions but most of the ideas can be extended to state-action distributions.
+The interested reader is referred to~\citet[Section 4.6]{carmona2018probabilistic} and the references therein.

 \paragraph{Multiple populations. } Mean field theory allows us to approximate a homogeneous population of individuals by the limiting probability distribution.
 In multi-population MFGs, there is a finite number of sub-populations, each of them representing a homogeneous group of agents.
 The transition function and the reward function are the same for all the agents of one sub-population, but may be different from one group to the other.
 In this way, the MFG paradigm can still be used.
 We refer for instance to~\citet{huangmalhamecaines2006large,feleqi2013derivationmulti,cirant2015multi,bensoussan2018meanmulti} for an analytical approach and to~\citet[Section 7.1.1]{carmona2018probabilistic} for a probabilistic formulation.
 In the context of reinforcement learning, multi-population MFGs have been studied e.g. by~\citet{subramanian2020multi}.
+A further extension, which converse multi-population MFGs as a special case, is called graphon games; see~\cite{parise2023graphon,carmona2022stochasticgraphonstatic} in the static case and e.g.~\cite{caines2019graphon,caines2021graphon,aurell2022stochastic} in the dynamic case.

+\paragraph{Influencial players. } Another way to incorporate diversity in the types of players is by consider one (or several) player who has more influence than other players, who form a mean field of infinitesimal players.
+There are at least two different ways to include such ``influential'' players in a MFG.
+First, one can consider a Nash equilibrium between the major player and the mean field of minor players.
+Such games are generally referred to as \defi{major-minor MFGs}; see~\cite{nourian2013epsilon,carmona2016probabilistic,carmona2016finite} for a probabilistic viewpoint and~\cite{lasry2018meanmajor,cardaliaguet2020remarks} for a PDE viewpoint.
+A different way to include an influential player is to consider a \defi{Stackelberg}, or \defi{leader-follower}, structure, as e.g. in~\citep{bensoussan2016mean,elie2019tale,dayanikli2023machine}.

+\paragraph{Mean field type games. } We discussed above MFGs and MFC problems. \defi{Mean field type games} correspond to finite-population games in which each player solves an MFC problem.
+We refer to~\cite{djehiche2016mean,tembine2017mean,barreiro2021mean} for more details and examples of applications.
+The limit when the number of players tend to infinite gives rise to a type of MFG which combines the MFG and the MFC frameworks~\cite{angiuli2022reinforcementmixedmfcg,carmona2023nash}.

 \paragraph{Population-dependent policies. } In all the previous settings, the policies are \emph{independent} of the population distribution.
 This aspect is classical in the MFG and MFC literature because, if a player anticipates correctly the policy used by the rest of the population, they can anticipate the whole population behavior without uncertainty.
 As a consequence, the distribution needs not be an input to the agent's policy.
 However, this aspect might be counter-intuitive from a learning perspective, because it means that the agents react optimally only to the equilibrium population behavior but they cannot adjust their behavior if the distribution deviates from this equilibrium.